karthik-d/type-inference-tools-playground/README.md

 ## Datasets

-More information about the datasets used can be found in a dedicated README, [here](./data/README.md)
+More information about the datasets used can be found in a [dedicated dataset README](./data/README.md).

 - ManyTypes4Py